 These 5 Israel tourist attractions should be at the top of your list when visiting Israel!
 Sites like Tel Aviv, Jerusalem, and the Dead Sea are must-see iconic destinations.

 Getting to see all of the Israel tourist attractions was incredible.
 To see and experience all these places I’d learned about in school, in religious studies, genuinely felt miraculous.

 There was just something about being in the Holy Land, and being around others who’d sacrificed to come on this pilgrimage that meant so much to them.

 I don’t count myself as a religious person, but I’m definitely interested in all religions and have an A-Level in Religious Studies (Christianity and Islam) to prove it.
 And so my trip to Israel was just fascinating.

-Israel isn’t just an incredible country because of its history though, the modern developments and amazing array of natural and manmade things to do there makes it one of my favourite countries for activity and culture too.
+Israel isn’t just an incredible country because of its tourist attractions and history though.
+The modern developments and amazing array of natural and manmade things to do there make it one of my favorite countries for activity and culture too.